6 The role of the Bank of England

 The rate set by the Monetary Policy Committee (MPC), also known as the ‘Bank Rate’, is the rate at which the Bank of England will lend to the financial institutions.
 This, in turn, determines the level of bank ‘base rates’ – the minimum level at which the banks will normally lend money.
 The result is that the Bank Rate (also known as the ‘official rate’) effectively sets the general level of interest rates for the economy as a whole.

-Each month the Bank of England’s MPC meets for two days to consider policy in the light of economic conditions – in particular the prospects for price inflation (the rate of increase in the price of consumer products like groceries, clothing, household goods and fuel).
-The MPC’s decision is announced each month at 12 noon on the Thursday after the first Monday in the month.
+The Bank of England’s MPC meets eight times a year to consider policy in the light of economic conditions – in particular the prospects for price inflation (the rate of increase in the price of consumer products like groceries, clothing, household goods and fuel).
+The MPC’s decision is normally announced at 12 noon on the Thursday of the weeks in which it meets.

 The prime objective is for the MPC to set interest rates at a level consistent with keeping price inflation at around 2% p.a.
 For example, if the MPC believes inflation will go above 2% p.a. it might increase interest rates in order to discourage people from taking on debt – because if people spend less, it could reduce the upward pressure on prices.
 Conversely, if the MPC believes inflation will be much below 2% p.a. it might lower interest rates (also known as ‘easing monetary policy’), and people might then borrow and spend more.

 However, after 2013 this approach to setting Bank Rate was modified to one where the MPC takes greater account of other measures of economic activity like the level of unemployment.
 The video explores this change of emphasis.